mohabouje/WinToast/README.md

 	 - *Loop*: plays the given sound in a loop during the toast existence.

 > WinToast allows the modification of the default audio file.
 Add
-> the given file in to your projects resources (*must be ms-appx:// or
+> the given file to your project's resources (*must be ms-appx:// or
 > ms-appdata:// path*) and define it by calling: `WinToastTemplate::setAudioPath`

 ***By default, WinToast checks if your systems support the features, ignoring the not supported ones.***

 ## Error Handling
-There are several reasons WinToast can fail that's why the library notifies caller about fail reason.
+There are several reasons WinToast can fail, which is why the library notifies the caller about the failure reason.
 Those are the code for each failure:

 | WinToastError | Error Code | Error message |
 |--|--|--|